MPAS-Dev/MPAS-Limited-Area/README.md

 pip install scipy
 pip install netcdf4
 ```
+If you don't have sudo privileges, then you can install the same packages with
+the `--user` option. i.e. `pip install numpy --user` etc.

 **NOTE:** For installing `netcdf4`, you'll need to insure you have the correct
 binary requirements (HDF5 C libraries installed, netCDF-4 C Library install,